borela/naomi/CONTRIBUTING.md

 ### Pull requests

-* Include screenshots and animated GIFs in your pull request whenever possible.
+1. Fork.
-* Follow the style guides.
+2. Follow the style guides.
+3. Do your changes on a separate branch.
-* Use your real name and email in the commits.
+4. Use your real name and email in the commits.
+5. Include screenshots and animated GIFs in your pull request whenever possible.

 ## Style guides